-Key management personnel ("KMP") of the Credit Union are the General Manager, Controller and members of the Board of Directors.
+Key management personnel ("KMP") of the Credit Union are the General Manager, Controller, Office Manager and members of the Board of Directors (2021 - General Manager, Controller and members of the Board of Directors).
 KMP remuneration includes the following expenses:

-Directors.
-Name Territarioration includes the following expenses.
-2021 2020 Salaries and short-term benefits 355,115 331,334
+Tomanoration more and removing experience.
+2022 2021 Salaries and short-term benefits 491,425 355,115